-Our efforts in this area have received high praise outside the Company, such as a grade of "B" in the CDP1 Climate Change Report 2020, selection for inclusion in the "Carbon Clean 200^{2}" ranking of the top 200 listed companies in the world in 2021 that are contributing most to the reduction of fossil fuel energy consumption, and inclusion in the S&P/JPX Carbon Efficient Index.
+Our efforts in this area have received external evaluations such as an "A-" rating in both the CDP1 Climate Change Report 2021 and the CDP Water Security Report 2021, the second highest rating out of eight, selection for inclusion in the "Carbon Clean 2002" ranking of the top 200 listed companies in the world in 2021 that are contributing most to the reduction of fossil fuel energy consumption, and inclusion in the S&P/JPX Carbon Efficient Index.

-1 A non-profit organization that asks top-ranking market capitalization companies and municipalities in major countries to disclose information on climate change, water, and forests, and discloses it to investors, companies, and governments after analyzing and evaluating the information

-2 Selected by media and research firm Corporate Knights (Canada) and NGO As You Sow (U.S.)
+- 1 A non-profit organization that requests top ranking market capitalization companies and municipalities in major countries to disclose information on climate change, water, and forests, and discloses it to investors, companies, and governments after analyzing and evaluating the information - 2 Selected by media and research firm Corporate Knights (Canada) and NGO As You Sow (U.S.)